denizaskin/MNIST-Quantum-Neural-Network/README.md

-# Feynman Propogators as Weights: A Quantum-Neural-Network Architecture
+# Feynman Propogators as Weights: A Quantum Neural Network Architecture
 MNIST Quantum Neural Network that uses complex Feynman-kernel weights and simple Hebbian updates (no autograd, no gradient descent)